 5. You've been in the wars!

 A person who looks physically hurt or worn out has been in the wars.
-Should your son come back from football, all muddy with a bruised leg, you might say, “You've been in the wars, haven’t you”.
+Should your son come back from football, all muddy and with a bruised leg, you might say, “You've been in the wars, haven’t you?”

 6. Getting it in the neck

-Like getting stick (see part 1), getting it in the neck is to be criticised or scolded for your actions.
-A man who is late home from the pub is likely to ‘get it in the neck’ from his wife.
+Like getting stick (see part 1), getting it in the neck means being criticised or scolded for your actions.
+A man who is late home from the pub is likely to “get it in the neck” from his wife.

 7. Down like a lead balloon

-A joke or comment that ‘goes down like a lead balloon’ has been badly perceived, or has failed to impact the audience in the way it was intended.
+A joke or comment that “goes down like a lead balloon” has been badly received, or has failed to affect the audience in the way it was intended to.

 8. Life isn't all beer and skittles

-If someone has had a fair crack of the whip, they have been given equal/fair opportunity to accomplish something
+If someone has had a fair crack of the whip, they have been given an equal or fair opportunity to accomplish something.

 10. Belt and braces

-This idiom describes a cautious person who treads carefully though life.
-“He’s all belt and braces that boy”.
+This idiom describes a cautious person who treads carefully through life.
+“He’s all belt and braces, that boy.”

 11. Box clever